 2. Ferment at the Right Temperature

-Fermenting at the right temperature is a good way to help the ferment go quickly.
+Fermenting at the right temperature is a good way to make sure that everything ferments at the optimal rate.

 - Grain likes to ferment at 70F / 21 C. So stash your sourdough and other grain ferments near your hot water heater or above the fridge.

-- Beverages will ferment between 60 to 78F / 15 to 25 C. The ideal temperature will depend on the exact strains of yeast.
+- Alcoholic beverages range between 60 to 78F / 15 to 25 C. The ideal temperature will depend on the exact strains of yeast.
 In general, I recommend reading the yeast packages for beer and wine.
-Aim for about 70 F / 21 C for kombucha and other probiotic sodas.

-It’s not always possible to maintain the right temperatures.
+It’s not always easy to maintain the right temperature for fermentation.
 Don’t worry, just keep an eye on things and adjust the culturing time, as necessary.
-For example, in the winter, sourdough might need to rise for an extra few hours because of the cold.
-And in the summer sauerkraut might be finished fermenting within a few days rather than weeks because of the heat.
+For example, in the winter, sourdough might need to rise for an extra few hours because it’s cold.
+In the summer, sauerkraut might be finished fermenting within a few days rather than weeks because of the heat.

 3. Storing Ferments

 Once you’re done fermenting, always store your ferments somewhere cool.
 This will slow down the fermentation and increase the shelf-life.
-Traditionally fermented foods were stored in a cellar or cold room, but the refrigerator works too.
+Traditionally fermented foods were stored in a cellar or cold room, but the back of your refrigerator works too.

 Cleanliness is still important during storage.
 So don’t double-dip your pickle fork!

 Fermenting cultures can cross-contaminate each other.
-For example, I’ve had milk kefir grow in my yogurt and kombucha SCOBY grow on my apple cider vinegar.
+For example, I’ve had milk kefir grow in my yogurt.
 And I’ve found that probiotic sodas can interfere with my sourdough.